mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 ## [11] "Providence Bi-peds"
 ##
 ## $X5
-## [1] "Ann Arbor Speed"              "Austin Cruisers"
+## [1] "Cincinnati Speed"          "Columbus Race Equipment"
-## [3] "Indianapolis Velocipedes"     "Miami Race Equipment"
+## [3] "Las Vegas Cycles"          "Louisville Race Equipment"
-## [5] "Nashville Cruisers"           "New Orleans Velocipedes"
+## [5] "San Francisco Cruisers"    "Wichita Speed"
-## [7] "Oklahoma City Race Equipment" "Seattle Race Equipment"
 {% endhighlight %}

 ### Determining the Preferences of the Customer Segments <a class="anchor" id="determine-prefs"></a>

 The easiest way to determine the customer preferences is by inspection of factors related to the model (e.g. price point, category of bike, etc).
 Advanced algorithms to classify the groups can be used if there are many factors, but typically this is not necessary as the trends tend to jump out.
-The code below attaches the $$k$$-means centroids to the bike models and categories for trend inspection.
+The code below attaches the _k_-means centroids to the bike models and categories for trend inspection.

 {% highlight r %}